 I should mention

 that movies are a visual art form, too!
-My 2018 Assist-A-Grad scholarship recipient is majoring in Media Arts Production.
+My 2018 Assist-A-Grad scholarship recipient majored in Media Arts Production.

-My favorite sources for classic movies are: TCM.
-Also, Learn
+My favorite sources for classic movies are: TCM (Turner Classic Movies).
+Also,

-more about Film Noir at The Film Noir Foundation.
-Click on the links below for more information
+you can learn more about Film Noir at The Film Noir Foundation.
+Click on the links below for more information.